 - Oveseas Wagyu

 The Wagyu breeds are also reared in Austalia, Canada and the USA.
 These cattle are (mostly) from the bloodline of Japanese cattle and are fed using the ‘local equivalent’ feed, but are considered to be not as good as the their Japan bred cousins.
-They cost less at the butcher’s, so this proof enough without going into a long discussion.
+They cost less, so this proof enough without going into a long discussion.
 This doesn’t mean Western Wagyu is bad in any way, they are still a premium meat by any standards.
 Speaking of standards, foreign bred Wagyu is graded at between M4 to M12 so if you are told a M-score, then you can assume it is of this type.
 Many a time restaurants will put Wagyu on their menu without stating the grade, which means its probably just a M4-5, so be mentally prepared to be disappointed.
 I would say M10-12 is equivalent to a Japanese A5.

 - American Kobe-style Beef